igreen1/CMSI-387/README.md

 To test out our code without messing with your own bash, you can configure with a path parameter: `./configure --prefix=PATH_TO_INSTALL_LOC`.
 Then, `make` and `make install` like usual.
 This will install an executable `bash` at `PATH_TO_INSTALL_LOC/bin`.
 Simply `cd` to the directory and run `./bash` to change to our bash project!

 We recommend running our bash separately from your system default terminal as attempting to affect bash while running it produces unexpected results.
-Therefore, you will need to build a separate bash, run the make from the separate bash as root, then open your system default terminal to view the changes.
-In general, this process is less safe.

 ## Running our project
 Anytime you wish to permanently add an alias to your `.bash_aliases`, simply add a `-s` parameter to your `alias` command.